I'm the Girl

 Publisher Description

-I’m the Girl is a brutal and illuminating account of how one young woman feels in her body as she struggles to navigate a deadly and predatory power structure while asking readers one question: if this is the way the world is, do you accept it?
+I'm the Girl is a gritty, dark, and illuminating account of one young woman's struggle to navigate a deadly and predatory power structure, asking readers: if this is the way the world is, do you accept it?

 PUBLISHERS WEEKLY